 Tom's African Adventure: Part I

-This week on the Titan Blog we’re joining Tom (from our Online Marketing team) as he travels across southern Africa, discovering the safari holidays and top end hotels.
+This week, we’re joining Tom from our marketing team as he travels across southern Africa, discovering safari holidays and top-end hotels.

 Day 1: Johannesburg - Entabeni

 Even though we landed early this morning Stuart Douglas-Lee was waiting for us with our transport for the day, and we were off for a game drive in the Entabeni Game Reserve.

 We drove around the reserve for an hour or so before a light lunch.
 Our safari ranger was an excellent and very knowledgeable host, and made the entire experience fun.
 After we drove the reserve for another hour, we made our way to the wildlife rehabilitation centre.
 The centre’s manager talked about the growing issues of rhino poaching and the preventative measures they’re taking to ensure their survival.

 When a Vietnamese politician’s cancer was miraculous cured, supposedly by traditional Chinese medicine containing rhino horn, rhino poaching has becoming critical.
 According to our host, if nothing is done to prevent the poaching then the rhino will cease to exist.

 We were then driven to a lion enclosure.
 We saw a lion that had been reared by hand after its family was shot by poachers.
 It was eventually released into its own enclosure with a female.
 You could tell from his mannerisms that he still recognised his adopted ‘mother’.